CBIGR/SUBATOMIC/README.md

     - Contains meta information about the experiment
     - Header: True
     - First column: Sample header in the expression file
-    - Second column: Experiment identifier if multiple experiments should be tested.
-Each experiment is processed individually
+    - Second column: Experiment identifier if multiple experiments are tested - each experiment is processed individually
     - Third column: Names or identifier of different experimental conditions.
 Needs to include control conditions.
-At least three control and three condition samples need to be provided
+At least three control and three condition samples need to be provided.
-    - Fifth column: A 0 or 1 indicator to mark control conditions (with a 1)
+    - Fifth column: A 0 or 1 indicator to mark experimental conditions - control conditions are marked with 1
 - Output files
   - ```ECD.csv```
     - **module**: name of module
     - **experiment**: number of experiment
     - **condition**: name of condition
     - **length_module**: number of nodes in the module
-    - **mean_dPCC**: mean differential Pearson correlation in the module between control and conditions
+    - **mean_dPCC**: mean differential Pearson correlation in the module between control and experimental conditions
 - Required flags per analyses
   - Calculate ECD score
     - ```-clusters```